 Future management options that could be considered in the revision of this management plan could include increasing the wet woodland component on the meadows, particularly by the river, and re-wetting some of the meadows to increase the marshland component of the site.
-This is something that was proposed by consultants working for the Environment Agency in recent years but was not followed through due to lack of funds for the capital works required.
+Re wetting of the meadows is something that was proposed by consultants working for the Environment Agency in recent years but was not followed through due to lack of funds for the capital works required.